Math Guides for Software Engineers

 How to Use These Guides

-If you're new to math for engineering: Start with Engineering Math from the beginning.
+If you're new to math for engineering: Start with Complete Engineering Mathematics from the beginning.
 It builds sequentially — each chapter uses the previous ones.
 The trig and linear algebra guides are referenced when needed, but you can read them in parallel.

 If you need a specific topic: Each guide has a table of contents.
 Jump directly to what you need.
 The worked examples and interactive visualizations let you learn by doing.